Cavalier Invitational at Durham Academy

 If you paraphrase, please provide cut cards.

-That being said, for everytime you go "I will take x number of time" I will be docking a speaker point.
+That being said, for every time you go "I will take x number of prep" I will be docking a speaker point.
+Just say "I'll be taking running prep" and tell me how much you use -- so much easier.

 I'll disclose if the tournament allows it.

 Disclosure is good, and paraphrasing is bad.
-That being said, I won't hack for either disclosure or paraphrasing theory.
+Again, I won't hack for either disclosure or paraphrasing theory.

 I have been debating since 2017.